-In Iceland, a different approach to the future of geothermal energy is under way; this involves investigation of the economic potential of producing supercritical geothermal resources by the Iceland Deep Drilling Project (IDDP).
-Supercritical geothermal production, in which water and vapour are in the same phase under heat or pressure, is an especially attractive component of enhanced geothermal systems.
-The environmental and economic incentive is to produce an order of magnitude more energy from geothermal wells occupying the same area as conventional resources, but at less than half an order of magnitude of increased cost.
+In Iceland a different approach to the future of geothermal energy is underway, that is investigation of the economic potential of producing supercritical geothermal resources by the Iceland Deep Drilling Project (IDDP).
+Supercritical geothermal, where water and vapour are in the same phase under heat or pressure, are an especially attractive component of enhanced geothermal systems.
+The environmental and economic incentive is to produce an order of magnitude more energy from geothermal wells occupying the same area as conventional resources, but at less than a half order of magnitude increased cost.

-Such deep, unconventional, geothermal resources (DUGRs) are not restricted to Iceland.
-For example, in the USA, the resource base of conventional hydrothermal resources is estimated to be 2,400-9,600 Exajoules (1 EJ = 10^{18} J), whereas the supercritical volcanic EGS resource base is estimated to be as much as 74,100 EJ, excluding geothermal systems in national parks (DOE, 2007).
-A systematic survey of the potential of DUGRs in the USA is therefore desirable, and plans should be developed to investigate these potentially large resources further.
+Such deep, unconventional, geothermal resources (DUGR's) are not restricted to Iceland, For example, in the USA, the resource base of conventional hydrothermal resources is estimated to be 2,400-9,600 Exajoules (1 EJ = 10^{18} J), whereas the supercritical volcanic EGS resource base is estimated to be as much as 74,100 EJ, excluding geothermal systems in National Parks (DOE, 2007).
+A systematic survey of the potential of DUGR's in the USA is therefore desirable and plans should be developed to investigate these potentially large resources further.

-Despite the fundamental differences between the geology of Iceland and the United States, there are topics where collaboration would be of mutual benefit, in data sharing, e.g. on methods of geophysical exploration and assessment of both low-temperature, high-temperature, and Deep Unconventional Geothermal resources.
-As an example, one such cooperative venture between universities in North Carolina and Iceland GeoSurvey geoscientists on geophysical methods in geothermal exploration has been in progress for some years now.
+Despite the fundamental differences between the geology of Iceland and the United States, there are topics where collaboration would be of mutual benefit to both, in data sharing, e.g. in methods of geophysical exploration and assessment of both low-temperature, high-temperature, and Deep Unconventional Geothermal resources.
+As an example, one such cooperation between universities in North Carolina and Iceland GeoSurvey geoscientists on geophysical methods in geothermal exploration has been ongoing for some years.